A Proof of the CSP Dichotomy Conjecture

 \subsection{Algebras}

 \emph{An algebra} is a pair $\mathbf{A}:=(A;F)$, where $A$ is a finite set, called \emph{universe}, and $F$ is a family of operations on $A$, called \emph{basic operations of $\mathbf{A}$}.
-In the paper we always assume that we have a special WNU preserving all constraint relations.
-Therefore, every domain $D$ can be viewed as an algebra $(D;w)$.
+In the paper we always assume that we have a special WNU $w$ preserving all constraint relations.
+Therefore, every domain $D$, which is from the constraint language, can be viewed as an algebra $(D;w)$.
 By $\Clo(\mathbf{A})$ we denote the clone generated by all basic operations of $\mathbf{A}$.

 An equivalence relation $\sigma$ on the universe of an algebra $\mathbf{A}$ is called \emph{a congruence} if it is preserved by every operation of the algebra.
 A congruence (an equivalence relation) is called \emph{proper}, if it is not equal to the full relation $A\times A$.
+A subuniverse is called \emph{nontrivial} if it is proper and nonempty.
 We use standard universal algebraic notions of term operation, subalgebra, factor algebra, product of algebras, see~\cite{bergman2011universal}.
 We say that a subalgebra $\mathbf{R} = (R;F_R)$ is \emph{a subdirect subalgebra} of $\mathbf{A}\times \mathbf{B}$ if $R$ is a subdirect relation in $A\times B$.